 Every six months, do a quick inspection of the flapper, fill valve, and float.
 Look for signs of wear, like cracks in the rubber or mineral buildup.
 These simple checks help ensure your toilet runs smoothly and efficiently, reducing the chances you’ll need a costly toilet repair down the road.

-Know the Early Warning Signs
+Learn to Spot the Early Warning Signs

 Learning to recognize the first signs of trouble is your best defense against a running toilet.
 Often, your toilet will give you clues that something is off long before it becomes a major leak.
 The most common sign is that faint, hissing sound of water running in the tank long after you’ve flushed.
 You might also notice small, constant ripples in the toilet bowl water.